elasticluster/elasticluster/docs/configure.rst

 ``min_cpu_platform``
     Require that VMs run on CPUs with this platform (see `<https://cloud.google.com/compute/docs/instances/specify-min-cpu-platform#availablezones>`_
     for a list) or better.
+Setting a minum CPU platform may be necessary to get access to instance types with special features (e.g., high number of cores)

 ``tags``
     Comma-separated list of instance tags.